H-type foliations: Horizontal Clifford structures

 \section{Horizontal Clifford structures}

 We now turn to the second part of the paper and study H-type foliations that carry a parallel horizontal Clifford structure.
-H-type foliations with a parallel horizontal Clifford structure are to general H-type foliations what Sasakian and 3-Sasakian manifolds are respectively to K-contact and 3K-contact manifolds.
+One should have the understanding that H-type foliations with a parallel horizontal Clifford structure are to general H-type foliations what Sasakian and 3-Sasakian manifolds are respectively to K-contact and 3K-contact manifolds.